awsdocs/aws-launch-wizard-user-guide/doc_source/security-iam-awsmanpol.md

 + `dynamodb` – Allows all tables with a name starting with "Launch Wizard" to be created, deleted, or described\.
 This is required so that Launch Wizard scripts for SAP can publish events and metadata from the events of the running threads into a Amazon DynamoDB table in a customer's account\.
 + `secretsmanager` – Allows all secrets with a name starting with "Launch Wizard" to be created, deleted, and retrieved, all resources to be tagged or untagged, all resource policies to be created and deleted, and secret version IDs to be listed\.
 Allows all random passwords to be generated and all secrets to be listed\.
 This is required so that secrets can be created in a customer's account to perform operations, such as decrypting a password in order to RDP into an instance from their deployment\.
 + `fsx` – Allows Amazon FSx file systems to be created by all resources\.
 Allows describing file system properties, listing all tags on the Amazon FSx file share, adding and removing tags, and deleting file systems where tags include `LaunchWizard` in the name\.
++ `servicecatalog` – Allows for the creation of an AWS Service Catalog portfolio and product\.
+Allows for the creation of a LaunchConstraint\.
+Allows for the association between product and portfolio, as well as for the association between the IAM principal of a user and a portfolio\.